jaggerfifield/TechBot_js/README.md

    // config.json
    {
        "token": "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX",
-       "guilds": ["XXXXXXXXXXXX", "XXXXXXXXXXXX"],
        "clientId": "XXXXXXXXXXXX"
    }
    ```
    Replace the "X"s with your own information.
-Guilds are a list so multiple discord servers can be added.
-   If there is only one guild use this format: ```"guilds": ["XXXXXXXXXXXX"]```

    Next if you don't have nodejs get it: https://nodejs.org/en/